NorthWest Indiana Healthy Start

 Subsequent Pregnancy: Importance of allowing sufficient time between pregnancies is discussed.

 Substance Use: Discussion of how drug and/or alcohol use during pregnancy affects the fetus.
-Client learns the damage that is done by drugs such as marijuana, heroin, Ecstasy, cocaine, along with others.
+Those who attend this class will learn about the damage that is done by drugs such as marijuana, heroin, Ecstasy, cocaine, along with others.
 Resources for help are identified.

 Sudden Infant Death Syndrome (SIDS): Discussion on risk factors for SIDS as well as ways to reduce the risks of SIDS.
 “Back to Sleep” campaign is also discussed.